Srushti-Kamble14/ShieldHer/README.md

 ---

-## Use Case

-- Late-night travel safety
-- Emergency situations in isolated areas
-- Women safety in public transport or remote locations

----

 ## Team / Project

-Developed as part of an engineering project focused on **Smart Safety Systems using AI + IoT + Web Technologies**.
+Developed as part of an ELITE_HACETHON project focused on **Real-Time Smart Safety Systems using IoT + Web Technologies**.

----

-## Conclusion

-ShieldHer is designed to provide **fast, reliable, and automated emergency response** for women safety using modern technology integration.

 ---